awulder/angular-prismicio/README.md

 angular-prismic-io comes with a default LinkResolver.

 ##### setApiEndPoint
-The API end point for all calls to your prismic.io instance.

 ##### setAccessToken
-Blaa

 ##### setClientId
-blaa

 ##### setClientSecret
-blaaa

 ##### setLinkResolver
-bla

 #### How to configure them globally